Infinite Jonathans

 Game art by Ivan Maranan & Hasibe Erdemir, property of Simple Machine, LLC.

-During my time as part of Simple Machine, I was the Writer & Narrative Designer of ‘Infinite Jonathans’ — a branching narrative sci-fi comedy extravaganza!
+During my time with Simple Machine, I was the Writer and Narrative Designer of Infinite Jonathans—a branching narrative sci-fi comedy extravaganza!

-Infinite Jonathans follows the misadventures of every occurrence of “Jonathan” in the multiverse as they’re thrown into a series of absurd life conundrums.
+Infinite Jonathans follows the misadventures of every occurrence of 'Jonathan' in the multiverse as they’re thrown into a series of absurd life conundrums.
 Players vote on how Jonathan will deal with his obstacles.

 • Develop the overall narrative direction and voice of the project.

-• The tone/humor (dark comedy sci-fi).
+• Establish the tone and humor (dark comedy sci-fi).

 • Worldbuilding.